-Olshansky and colleagues also consider whether there is a maximum biological limit to life expectancy.
-They draw on modern evolutionary theory provided by Medawar, that the body is not immortal, but that genetic information is and is passed on through reproduction.
-Therefore, the human body is designed to invest in reproduction and not longevity.
-Under this theory gene mutations cause aging, with the timing of death dependent on when the mutation occurs in the lifespan.
+- 3.4.3.4.5 Olshansky and colleagues also consider whether there is a maximum biological limit to life expectancy.
+They draw on modern evolutionary theory provided by Medawar, that the body is not immortal, but that genetic information is, and is passed on through reproduction.
+Therefore, the human body is designed to invest in reproduction and not in longevity.
+Under this theory gene mutations cause ageing, with the timing of death dependent on when the mutation occurs in the lifespan.
 Natural selection means that the advantageous genes are brought forward early in the lifespan (to allow reproduction).
 The senescence of ageing is due to the accumulation of damaging genes in the post-reproductive period of life, or 'genetic dustbin'.
-Olshansky also refers to the work of Kirkwood, arguing that as, "external mortality is controlled and survival beyond the end of the reproductive period becomes common occurrence, senescence and senescence-related diseases and disorders have the opportunity to be exposed" (p22).
-According to Olshansky this process means there is a natural limit to human longevity with individuals having a 'biological warranty period'.

-The possibility of extending this life-span via age-reversal therapies is the subject of an article recommended to the scoping project by an expert in genetics.
-De Grey (paper in press) has introduced the concept of the 'longevity escape velocity'.
-This claims that ageing can be functionally defeated long before there are comprehensive age-reversal therapies, as each improvement buys time for beneficiaries that can be spent developing the next improvement.

-Two experts from genetics recommended papers which have considered whether traditional methods of calculating mortality risk are appropriate to the modern population.
-Based on their investigation of trends in mortality decline in France, Japan, Sweden and the United States, Yashin et al (2001) call for a revision of existing theoretical concepts of ageing and mortality.
-An alternative method for calculating survival/ mortality trajectories is introduced by de Grey (2003).
+Olshansky also refers to the work of Kirkwood, arguing that, as: "external mortality is controlled and survival beyond the end of the reproductive period becomes common occurrence, senescence and senescencerelated diseases and disorders have the opportunity to be exposed" (p22).
+According to Olshansky, this process means there is a natural limit to human longevity, with individuals having a 'biological warranty period'. - 3.4.3.4.6 The possibility of extending this life-span via age-reversal therapies is the subject of an article recommended to the scoping project by an expert in genetics.
+Phoenix & de Grey (2007) have introduced the concept of the 'longevity escape velocity'.
+This claims that ageing can be functionally defeated long before there are comprehensive age-reversal therapies, as each improvement buys time for beneficiaries which can be spent developing the next improvement. - 3.4.3.4.7 Two experts from genetics recommended papers which have considered whether traditional methods of calculating mortality risk are appropriate to the modern population.
+Based on their investigation of trends in mortality decline in France, Japan, Sweden and the U.S.A., Yashin et al. (2001) call for a revision of existing theoretical concepts of ageing and mortality.
+An alternative method for calculating survival/mortality trajectories is introduced by de Grey (2003).

-3.5.
-Active life expectancy
+3.5 Active Life Expectancy

-Related to the work which has been conducted on oldest-old life expectancy is a body of research which has considered active life expectancy.
+- 3.5.1 Related to the work which has been conducted on oldest-old life expectancy is a body of research which has considered active life expectancy.
 A number of papers in this area were recommended by experts from demography, genetics and the Actuarial Profession.
-These papers mainly consider the extent to which the increase in life expectancy discussed above has influenced the proportion of the lifespan spent in good health.

-Robine and Jagger (2005) argue that as the previous view that life expectancy was fixed at around 85 is no longer tenable, the crucial question is now whether the extra years gained are healthy years.
-In this study they present the various theories on relationship of healthy life expectancy to total life expectancy which have developed since the 1970s.
-Gruenberg (1977) predicted an epidemic of chronic diseases as the progression of medical care led to the extension of life of those with disease and disability, as well as the extension of life in to an age when disease and disability are more likely.
-Fries (1980) proposed an alternate theory where behaviour change and prevention postpone the onset of disease and disability closer to the end of life.
-According to his prediction that there was a limit to life expectancy of about 85 years this would result in the compression of disability.
+These papers mainly consider the extent to which the increase in life expectancy discussed above has influenced the proportion of the lifespan spent in good health. - 3.5.2 Robine & Jagger (2005) argue that, as the previous view that life expectancy was fixed at around age 85 is no longer tenable, the crucial question is now whether the extra years gained are healthy years.
+In this study they present the various theories on the relationship of healthy life expectancy to total life expectancy which have developed since the 1970s.
+Gruenberg (1977) predicted an epidemic of chronic diseases as the progression of medical care led to the extension of life of those with disease and disability, as well as the extension of life to an age when disease and disability are more likely.
+Fries (1980) proposed an alternate theory, where behaviour change and prevention postpone the onset of disease and disability closer to the end of life.
+According to his prediction that there was a limit to life expectancy of about 85 years, this would result in the compression of disability.
 An intermediate view was advanced by Manton (1982).
 This was dynamic equilibrium, where the prevalence of disability may increase as mortality falls, but the severity of this disability is reduced.